-- · Interest, dividends and royalties; - The income of a friendly society, sporting club, or ecclesiastical, charitable or educational institution or trust of a public character; - Compensation for unfair dismissal and sums paid upon redundancy which have been approved as appropriate by the Commissioner; - The investment income of any pension fund, provident fund or other fund established in Gibraltar, and approved by the Commissioner; - The income received by any trust or beneficiary where the beneficiaries are all non Gibraltar resident (this exemption also applies to Category 2 Qualifying Individuals) (see page 8); - Any income arising out of Gibraltar and received therein by a non-resident individual in Gibraltar for a period of less than 30 days in aggregate; - Pensions received from an approved occupational pension scheme by individuals aged 60 or over (see page 9); - The gains or profits derived by a non-resident owner, charterer or operator of ships or aircraft for the carriage of passengers or cargo to or from Gibraltar in any ship or aircraft owned, chartered or operated by them; - The income accruing to a life fund maintained by a life assurance company; - · Income received by a student from employment during vacation; - Medical insurance premiums paid by an employer to an approved scheme on behalf of employees up to an amount of £1,120; - Benefits in kind to an annual value of £250 per employee.
+- Interest and royalties; - · Dividends from companies listed on a recognised stock exchange; - The income of a friendly society, sporting club, or ecclesiastical, charitable or educational institution or trust of a public character; - Compensation for unfair dismissal and sums paid upon redundancy which have been approved as appropriate by the Commissioner; - The investment income of any pension fund, provident fund or other fund established in Gibraltar, and approved by the Commissioner; - The income received by any trust or beneficiary where the beneficiaries are all non Gibraltar resident (this exemption also applies to Category 2 Qualifying Individuals (see page 9)); - Any income arising out of Gibraltar by an individual not resident in Gibraltar for a period of less than 30 days in a tax year; - Pensions received from an approved occupational pension scheme by individuals aged 60 or over (see page 10); - The gains or profits derived by a non-resident owner, charterer or operator of ships or aircraft for the carriage of passengers or cargo to or from Gibraltar in any ship or aircraft owned, chartered or operated by them; - The income accruing to a life fund maintained by a life assurance company; - Income received by a student from employment during vacation; - Medical insurance premiums paid by an employer to an approved scheme on behalf of employees up to an amount of £1,120.
+At the time of publication, it was uncertain whether this figure would increase to £1,500; - Benefits in kind to an annual value of £250 per employee.